For development professionals

 More than a dozen signals.
 Three dimensions.

-Economic
+Economic conditions

 Specific signal names, data sources, and model weights are proprietary.
 All visible references use plain language to protect methodology integrity.